-After a car accident, the at-fault driver, his or her insurance company, or his or her place of employment might have to pay damages.
-Usually, the insurance company pays, but often, the insurance company will try to pay the least amount possible to protect its bottom line; insurance companies are in business to make money, after all.
-Thus, it is usually not a good idea to try to settle with the insurance company without consulting with a lawyer first.
+After a car accident, the at-fault driver or his/her insurance company might have to pay damages.
+More often than not, the insurance company will try to pay the least amount possible to protect its bottom line.
+Insurance companies are in business to make money, after all.
+For this reason, it is usually not a good idea to try to settle with the insurance company without consulting with a lawyer first.

-If you have long-term or permanent injuries, settling with the insurance company yourself is probably the worst thing you could do.
-Car accident attorneys review your medical records and might work with other professionals to come to a number that hopefully covers past and future medical costs and other costs associated with your finances.
+If you have long-term or permanent injuries, settling with the insurance company yourself is probably the worst thing you can do.
+Car accident attorneys review your medical records and might work with other professionals to come to a number that covers your past and future medical costs and other losses and expenses associated with automobile accidents.

-Special damages have a set cost attached to them and might include:
+Special damages have a set cost attached to them.

 - Past medical expenses.
-These are costs associated with the accident, including but not limited to ambulance or emergency helicopter air ambulance, hospital costs, doctor’s office visits, and other medical costs.
+These are costs associated with the accident, including but not limited to ambulance or emergency helicopter air ambulance, hospital costs, doctor’s office visits, and other medical expenses.

 - Future medical costs.
-Neck and back injuries, significant broken bones, etc. may require additional surgeries and physical and/or cognitive therapy to help with recovery.
-If your doctor recommends therapy for injuries sustained in an accident, the insurance company or lawsuit covers or asks for future medical costs.
-Future medical costs also cover additional doctors’ appointments throughout your recovery.
+Neck and back injuries may require additional surgeries and physical and/or cognitive therapy to help with recovery.
+If your doctor recommends therapy for injuries sustained in an accident, you can recover compensation for future medical costs.
+Future medical costs also cover additional doctors’ appointments throughout the recovery.

 - Past lost wages.
 If your injuries preclude you from working, you might be entitled to past lost wages and other lost employment benefits.

 - Future lost wages.
-If your injuries preclude you from working for the long-term, you might be entitled to future lost wages.
+If your injuries prevent you from working for the long term, you might be entitled to future lost wages.
 If you can go back to work but are unable to do the job that you previously did and must take a lower-paying job, future lost wages might cover the difference in your salary.

 - Reimbursement for property damaged during the accident.
-The reimbursement might cover the replacement of personal property, including your vehicle, or it might cover the repair of your vehicle and other personal property the accident damaged.
+Reimbursement might cover the replacement of personal property, including your vehicle, or it might cover the repair of your vehicle and other personal property the accident damaged.

-Anything related to the accident and that has a set price is considered a special or economic damage; thus, keep all invoices for the medical care you receive for injuries from the accident.
+Anything related to the accident with a set price is a special or economic damage.
+Keep all invoices for the medical care you receive for injuries from the accident.